Today in Naval History - From The Naval Historical Center

 Think about it.
 How many business seminars have you been to where some tremendously successful business person stand before you and they reference some great philosophy that is directly derived from a great warrior?
 Why shouldn’t they, it’s the same concept at work.

-This entry was posted on Sunday, April 3rd, 2005 at 12:16 pm | View Timeline and is filed under Military History, Supporting the Troops, Geo-Political, Military, Political.
+This entry was posted on Sunday, April 3rd, 2005 at 12:16 pm and is filed under Geo-Political, Military, Military History, Political, Supporting the Troops.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.